chaos-dotcom/colourstream/README.md

 - **🎭 Multi-Room Support**: Host multiple review sessions simultaneously with separate rooms - this is currently functional but the automatic OBS control will not run.
 - **🔄 OBS Integration**: Stream directly from OBS or other RTMP/SRT sources
 - **💬 Built-in Video Conferencing**: Real-time communication via Mirotalk's WebRTC capabilities
-- **🛡️ Secure by Design**: End-to-end security for your sensitive content
+- **🛡️ Secure by Design**: End-to-end security for your sensitive content, Colourstream folllows Industry Best practices and uses a full SSL pipeline to ensure your review remains safe,
 - **🎛️ Admin Dashboard**: Manage users, rooms, and streaming settings
 - **📱 Device Compatibility**: Works across desktop and mobile devices